Private Trust Companies

 Benefits of a Private Trust Company

 • Flexibility: The PTC provides increased flexibility as to asset and investment management, distribution decisions, and efficient decision-making.
+For families that own complex assets in trust, such as operating businesses, real property, concentrated positions, or alternative investments, the PTC Board and Investment Committee can manage assets that traditional trustees may find impracticable.

-• Beneficiary Education and Involvement: PTCs provide opportunities for additional family involvement as members of the Board, as Officers, or as members of a committee, yielding benefits both in family involvement and control as well as family governance and beneficiary education.
+• Beneficiary Education and Involvement: PTCs provide opportunities for additional family involvement as members of the Board, as Officers, or as members of a Committee, yielding benefits both in family involvement and control as well as family governance and beneficiary education.

 How does a PTC function?

-Willow Street provides administrative and consulting services to both supervised and unregulated PTC clients.
+Willow Street provides administrative, governance, and consulting services to both regulated and unregulated PTCs.
 As PTC administrator, we may provide record management and retention, cash management, bookkeeping/bill pay, compliance, tax reporting and payment coordination, minutes preparation, trust administration, and document execution and signature authority services.
-In addition, Willow Street may provide Board members, officers, or committee members for the PTC.
-Our approach is to work with our clients and advisors to analyze the needs of the family and PTC, and identify those areas where we will add value.
+In addition, Willow Street may provide board members, officers, or committee members for the PTC.